Social work: Clinical social work

 Clinical social work sees itself as a service to people who are struggling to lead a dignified life and often fail to do so because of obstacles of a social and institutional nature.

-As the program takes place in equal parts in Coburg and Berlin, it broadens perspectives and flexibility.
+As the course takes place in equal parts in Coburg and Berlin, it broadens perspectives and flexibility.
 The group size of around 25 students enables optimal knowledge transfer.
-Due to the international recognition of the Master of Arts (M.A.) degree, there are numerous collaborations with foreign universities.
-The Master’s degree course will help you to professionalize your advisory and management skills.
-You will acquire a theoretically sound and practice-oriented qualification in counseling, psychosocial intervention and sociotherapy.
+Due to the international recognition of the Master of Arts (M.A.) degree, there is cooperation with foreign universities.

-You will apply the knowledge you have acquired during your theoretical studies at both universities to the analysis and solution or processing of clinical tasks during your studies.
-This, in turn, is incorporated into the practical training and supervision that are integrated into the curriculum.
-The course is geared towards the needs of working professionals.
-Here you will find an overview of the attendance times at Coburg University of Applied Sciences and Alice Salomon University of Applied Sciences Berlin.
-The degree does not lead to state recognition.
+The course is geared towards the needs of working people.
+Here you will find an overview of the attendance times at the Coburg University of Applied Sciences and the Alice Salomon University of Applied Sciences Berlin.

 What we value